5 Questions Every Business Should Tackle in 2021

 While the rise in remote work and digitalization helped companies streamline operations, it also took a toll on employees, many of whom missed having in-person, face-to-face contact.
 Communities are a vital way for people to connect and share, but as we learned, it’s difficult to foster that same spirit in a virtual world.

-As you begin 2021, be sure to build a strategy for how you’ll build and maintain community among both employees and customers.
+As you dive into 2021, be sure to build a strategy for how you’ll build and maintain community among both employees and customers.
 Last year many companies started with virtual town halls, which were a great way to keep employees connected and in the know.
 Those evolved into creative virtual conferences, customer events, and team-building activities.
 My team recently connected through a fun shared experience: making sweet potato gnocchi in a virtual cooking class with Truffle Shuffle.
 Get creative with your community!

 4. How can events and partnerships drive leads and revenue?